Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent: Optimization and Pathwise Conditioning in Gaussian Processes

 \emph{Conjugate gradients} (CG) are the most widely used algorithm to solve quadratic problems, both in the context of GPs \cite{Gibbs_MacKay97a,gardner18,Artemev21} and more generally \cite{numerical07,BoydVandenberghe2014}.
 CG reduces GP posterior inference to a series of matrix-vector products, each of $\c{O}(N^2)$ cost.
 Given the system $\m{A}^{-1}\v{b}$, the number of matrix-vector products needed to guarantee convergence of CG to within a tolerance of $\eps$ \cite{terenin23}, is

 where $\lambda_{\max}(\m{A})$ and $\lambda_{\min}(\m{A})$ are the maximum and minimum eigenvalues of $\m{A}$.
 CG performs well in many GP use cases, for instance \textcite{gardner18,WangPGT2019exactgp}.
 In general, however, the condition number $\f{cond}(\m{K}_{\v{x}\v{x}} {+} \m\Sigma)$ need not be bounded, and conjugate gradients may fail to converge quickly \cite{terenin23}.
 Nonetheless, by exploiting the quadratic structure of the objective, CG obtains substantially better convergence rates than gradient descent \cite{BlanchardK2010optimalkernel,ZouWBGK2021benign}.
-This presents a pessimistic outlook for SGD, but its success in large-scale deep learning motivates us to try~it~anyway.
+This presents a pessimistic outlook for gradient descent and related methods such as SGD which do not take explicit advantage of the quadratic nature of the objective.
+Nonetheless, the success of SGD in large-scale machine learning \cite{bottou10} motivates us to try~it~anyway.